-Clients struggle to find the time needed to do this well and agencies grow resentful that agency B over there got a bigger slice of the budget, or they believe they could do a better job if only they could do it all.
+Clients struggle to find the time needed to do this well, and agencies grow resentful that agency B over there got a bigger slice of the budget, or they believe they could do a better job if only they could do it all.

-During my career, I have had the privilege of working with what I thought were some of the best marketing and advertising teams around, both agency and client side.
+During my career, I have had the privilege of working with what I thought were some of the best marketing and advertising teams around, both the agency and client side.
 Unfortunately, I have also worked with some of the worst.

-So, when relationships between agencies and clients break down, what causes the trust to disappear in the first place and what can be done about it?
+So, when relationships between agencies and clients break down, what causes trust to disappear in the first place and what can be done about it?

-4 things that will cause an agency/client breakdown:
+Four things that will cause an agency/client breakdown:

 1. Unviable foundations

-Maybe it’s the client who overlooked the negotiation of production costs and is now getting charged over and above the anticipated fees, or it’s the agency who were negotiated down on account management rates only to discover the client’s way of working is sapping their resources dry.
+Maybe it’s the client who overlooked the negotiation of production costs and is now getting charged over and above the anticipated fees, or it’s the agency who negotiated down on account management rates only to discover the client’s way of working is sapping their resources dry.